DanMad/DanMad/README.md

 My in-depth understanding of design and development allow me to be flexible and effective.
 I can take part during any stage of a project, expedite better communication between teams, and make informed decisions that consider the constraints of both disciplines.

-If you have a position or a project that I'd be suitable for, then I'd love to hear from you.
+If you have a position or a project that I'd be suitable for, then please get in touch.